chaliburton/CarND-Capstone/README.md

 ### Planning
 ### Perception
 ####
 Obstacle detection is not used in this project.
-Rather we use the traffic light and stop line coordinates given to us in the yaml files *stop_line_positions* to know where to stop the car when the traffic light is red.
+Rather we use the traffic light coordinates given to us in the yaml files *stop_line_positions* to generate stop line indices where to the car will stop when the traffic light is red.

 #### Traffic light Detection